 Back in the late 1960s, my father thought it would be a good idea to purchase a stock in my name.
-There was a tool called the Uniform Gift to Minors Act (UGMA) that allowed him to open an investment account in my name and fund it with some money.
-As the trustee of this […]Continue reading
+This first stock would turn out to teach me many lessons over the years.
+There was a tool called the Uniform Gift to Minors Act (UGMA) that allowed him to open an investment account […]Continue reading

 I saw an article in the Atlantic Monthly that was very doom and gloom and indicated that the pandemic is going to cause an economic collapse.
 It basically says that the banks have gone back to the off-balance-sheet investments like they did with mortgages in the past, except this time it is with packaged up […]Continue reading